mlsmithjr/transcoder/README.md

       profile: hevc_hd_25fps    # profile to use if the criterial below match
       criteria:
         runtime:      '<180'    # less than 3 hours long
-        source_size:  '>5000'   # ..and media file larger than 5 gigabytes
+        filesize_mb:  '>5000'   # ..and media file larger than 5 gigabytes
         fps: '>25'              # ..and framerate > 25

   'already best codec':